jonasrenault/adomvi/README.md

 ## Contents

 - The [adomvi](./adomvi/) directory contains jupyter notebooks to create a dataset of military vehicles, use this dataset to finetune a Yolov8 model for object detection, and to run object tracking on video inputs.
-- The [model](./models/) directory contains saved outputs of the training notebook to use a model weights.
 - The [resources](./resources/) directory contains video samples for vehicle detection task.

 ## Installation